Jual6332/TorsionAnalysis/README.md

 * calcErrorCTW.m - This file calculates the error associated with the experimental CTW data
 * calcErrorOTW.m - This file calculates the error associated with the experimental OTW data

+## Background
+For background into the experiment, and the comparison parameters see the files "Lab 1 Description Document.pdf" and "What to Compare.pdf"